how much do you need for a down payment and your mortgage options

 Home buyers’ plan

-One other down payment option to consider is the Government of Canada’s Home Buyers’ Plan.
-This federal government program allows you to borrow money from your RRSP (registered retirement savings plan) to buy your home, as long as you meet certain conditions like repaying it within a period of no more than 15 years.
+One last option is the Government of Canada’s Home Buyers’ Plan.
+This federal government program allows you to borrow money from your RRSP (registered retirement savings plan) to buy your home.
+You will need to meet certain conditions, like repaying the money within a period of no more than 15 years.
 Under this plan you can withdraw up to $25,000 (or $50,000 per couple) tax-free from your RRSP savings and apply it towards a down payment on your home.